 “How can I make fry sauce now?”
 I wondered.

-So I searched those Mormon housewife blogs again, looking for ideas for a fry sauce that could be made with my staple pantry foods alone.
+So I searched through some authentic Mormon housewife blogs, looking for ideas for a fry sauce that could be made with my staple pantry foods alone.

 I found one!
 Or, that is, after enough research, I was able to make my own adaption; one with which I am well pleased.
 And I will share it with you.
 Particularly if you have never had fry sauce, you must try it with some homemade, thick-cut, oven-roasted, heavily-salted fries.